chb/ccdaScorecard/README.md

 Data questions:

-* what is a Medication Activity's or Immunization Activity's "code" element?
-  (CDA and RIM don't seem to say -- different from routeCode, or approachSiteCode).

 * "doseQuantity, if present, SHOULD contain zero or one [0..1]
 @unit="1", which SHALL be selected from ValueSet UCUM Units of Measure (case sensitive) 2.16.840.1.113883.1.11.12839